We value life-flourishing education

 MCI [Member Church Initiatives]

-This Programme facilitates capacity development of the member churches through offering opportunities for people engaged in mission to undertake short-term, skills-oriented training, or learning from experiences.
+This Programme addresses capacity development gaps for member churches through offering unique opportunities for people engaged in mission to undertake short-term, skills-oriented training, or experiential competency-based learning.

 Download MCI Proposal Info and Application Form